SaraPerezSoler/SOCIO/index.md

 ## How it works on Telegram

-In [Telegram](https://t.me/ModellingBot) you can add the bot in a gruop and talk all people in the group with it or talk in a single chat.
+In [Telegram](https://t.me/ModellingBot) you can add the bot in a group and talk several persons with it or talk in a single chat.
 Now let's see how you must work with socio.
 Telegram's bots work with command.
 A command starts with /.
-You can send only the command and the bot answer you for the arguments if is necesary, or send the command and arguments together.
+You can send only the command and the bot answer you for the arguments if it is necesary, or you can send the command and arguments together.

 First you must to selecte a Project (_/setproject_) to a chat or make a new project (_/newproject_).
 Then you can write your sentences to create the model.
 In case you are in a group, the bot only can read mesages with a command, so you have the talk command (_/talk_) to talk with Socio.